-- 11. Any increase or decrease to a subclass of property shall also cause the level of value determined by the Commission for the class from which the subclass is drawn to be within the applicable acceptable range.
+- 10. Any increase or decrease to a subclass of property shall also cause the level of value determined by the Commission for the class from which the subclass is drawn to be within the applicable acceptable range.
 Neb.
-Rev. Stat. §77-5023(4) (Reissue 2009). - 12.
+Rev. Stat. §77-5023(4) (Reissue 2009). - 11.
 Whether or not the level of value determined by the Commission falls within the acceptable range may be determined to a reasonable degree of certainty relying upon generally accepted mass appraisal techniques.
 Neb.
-Rev. Stat. § 77-5023(5) (Reissue 2009). - 13.
+Rev. Stat. § 77-5023(5) (Reissue 2009). - 12.
 The Property Tax Administrator annually shall make and issue comprehensive assessment ratio studies of the average level of assessment, the degree of assessment uniformity, and the overall compliance with assessment requirements for each major class of real property subject to the property tax in each county.
 The comprehensive assessment ratio studies shall be developed in compliance with professionally accepted mass appraisal techniques and shall employ such statistical analysis as deemed appropriate by the Property Tax Administrator, including measures of central tendency and dispersion.
-The comprehensive assessment ratio studies shall be based upon the sales file as developed in subsection (2) of this section and shall be used by the Property Tax Administrator for the analysis of the level of value and quality of assessment for purposes of section 77-5027 and by the Property Tax Administrator in establishing the adjusted valuations required by section 79-1016.
+The comprehensive assessment ratio studies shall be be be used by the Property Tax Administrator for the analysis of the level of value and quality of assessment for purposes of section 77-5027 and by the Property Tax Administrator in establishing the adjusted valuations required by section 79-1016.
 Such studies may also be used by assessing officials in establishing assessed valuations.
 Neb.
-Rev. Stat. §77-1327(3) (2012 Cum.
-Supp.). - 14.
+Rev. Stat. §77-1327(3) (2014 Cum.
+Supp.). - 13.
 On or before nineteen days following the final filing due date for the abstract of assessment for real property pursuant to section 77-1514, the Property Tax Administrator shall prepare and deliver to the Commission and to each county assessor his or her annual reports and opinions.
 For any county with a population of at least one hundred fifty thousand inhabitants according to the most recent Federal Decennial Census, the reports and opinions shall be prepared and delivered on or before fifteen days following such final filing due date.
 Neb.
-Rev. Stat. §77-5027(2) (2012 Cum.
+Rev. Stat. §77-5027(2) (2014 Cum.
 Supp.).

-- 15. The annual reports and opinions of the Property Tax Administrator shall contain statistical and narrative reports informing the Commission of the level of value and the quality of assessment of the classes and subclasses of real property within the county and a certification of the opinion of the Property Tax Administrator regarding the level of value and quality of assessment of the classes and subclasses of real property in the county.
+- 14. The annual reports and opinions of the Property Tax Administrator shall contain statistical and narrative reports informing the Commission of the level of value and the quality of assessment of the classes and subclasses of real property within the county and a certification of the opinion of the Property Tax Administrator regarding the level of value and quality of assessment of the classes and subclasses of real property in the county.
 Neb.
-Rev. Stat. §77-5027(3) (2012 Cum.
-Supp.). - 16.
+Rev. Stat. §77-5027(3) (2014 Cum.
+Supp.). - 15.
 In addition to an opinion of the level of value and quality of assessments, the Property Tax Administrator may make nonbinding recommendations for consideration by the Commission.
 Neb.
-Rev. Stat. §77-5027(4) (2012 Cum.
+Rev. Stat. §77-5027(4) (2014 Cum.
 Supp.).